ImperialCollegeLondon/RSEBlog/docs/posts/design_patterns.md

 - \( \sigma \) is the volatility of the underlying asset.
 - \( N(\cdot) \) is the cumulative distribution function of the standard normal distribution.

-Let us now implement these pricing equations in a Python program using the `Strategy Pattern`.
+Let us now progress to implement these pricing equations in a Python program using the `Strategy pattern`.

-## Implementation of the Strategy Pattern
+## Implementation of the Strategy pattern for European option pricing

-We make use of the definition of the Strategy Design Pattern above and adapt it to the problem at hand.
+We make use of the definition of the Strategy design pattern above and adapt it to the problem at hand.
 We first modify the UML diagram to lay out the architecture and then follow-up with a code implementation.

 ### UML diagram